 /help – to show the full list of available commands

 You can also define Telegram alerts for your TeHyBug in the alert settings and TeHyBot will send you alert messages.

-I have designed a tiny and convenient neopixel driver board that can be also used for other purposes, like ser2net programmer, logging environment data or reading UART Sensor data, etc. But its main purpose is driving WS2812B/SK6812 led strips or matrixes and generating cool eye-catchy light effects.
-It can be programmed with WLED to drive Led Strips or with PixelIt to drive a Led matrix etc.
+I have created a compact and versatile neopixel driver board that has multiple uses, including functioning as a ser2net programmer, data logging environment, and reading UART sensor data.
+However, its primary purpose is to drive WS2812B/SK6812 led strips or matrixes and create captivating light effects.
+It can be programmed with WLED to drive Led Strips or with PixelIt to drive a Led matrix.

 What makes it special?